dpryan79/MethIndelRealigner/README.md

 To Do
 =====
- * Ensure validity of results on a non-trivial example!!!
- * Add examples and actual documentation to the README.md
  * Using a bunch of spinlocks seems like a wasteful way to multithread.
 Perhaps we can chaing wake-up between functions with condition variables.
  * During graph DFS traversal, only vertices with in-degree >1 need to be tracked.
 This is similar to a clever memory-saving trick that minia uses.
 Similarly, switching to a hash would use a little more memory but end up being faster.
  * Add CRAM support.